mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/paid-time-off/README.md

 1. **Is there really no limit?** There is no limit to how much time off you can take when your work is meeting or exceeding expectations.
 We strongly recommend a minimum of 2 weeks per year.
 2. **Is PTO monitored?** PTO is not monitored, but we encourage managers to ensure their direct reports are taking at least the recommended minimum of 2 weeks off per year (and/or the statutory minimum in their region of residence).
 Time off is reported in regions where there is a statutory requirement to do so.

-## How to be Vacation-Ready

-Here at Mattermost, we want you to practice self-care and take the time off that you need in order to re-charge and continue to bring your best self to work.
-In order to do this, it's important to follow the steps below in order to ensure that there are the appropriate PTO Backups in place for AORs of a staff member while they are out.

-* Define the Areas of Responsibility (AORs) for your role with your Manager
-* Assign PTO Backups to act as Directly Responsible Individuals (DRIs) for your AORs while you are on PTO
-* Provide instructions or notes/context to PTO Backups to best assist them with handling tasks while you are away
-* Send documentation outlining your AORs and Assigned PTO Backups to your Team and relevant Stakeholders in advance of your PTO
-* Sync with PTO Backups to clarify on any tasks prior to PTO
-* List your PTO Backups in G Suite Vacation Responder
-* Set your G Cal to OOO and auto-decline new and existing meetings
-* Set your Mattermost Profile to OOO by clicking on your profile and then setting your status

 ## Holidays